nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `clear`

 ### Archiving a task: `done`
-Archives a task in your task manager.<br>
+Archives a task in your task manager.
+So that you can look at all the tasks you have completed, and be proud of yourself! <br>
 Format: `done INDEX`
 > Marks a task as `done` as sends it to the archive for future viewing.
 > `INDEX` refers to the task number in the current displayed list.